Effective: November 2023

 7.9 If the aforementioned agreed reservation of title should not be legally valid under the law of the state in which the Reserved-Title Goods are located or processed, it is hereby agreed that it is substituted by the most approximate legally possible form of security under the law of the relevant state.

-7.10 Should, contrary to Article 3.4 above and in accordance with an individual agreement, HUECK be obliged to assign intellectual property rights to the Customer, any such assignment shall, pursuant to § 158 para.
+7.10 If, contrary to clause 3.4 above and in accordance with an individual agreement, HUECK should be obliged to grant any rights to intellectual property rights to the Customer, any such grant of rights shall, pursuant to sec.
+158 para.
 1 BGB, not become effective until the Customer has paid the agreed compensation in full.
-HUECK shall be free to allow the use of such rights at an earlier point of time in its sole discretion, whereas such a possible provisional allowance does not lead to a transfer of rights.
+HUECK shall be free to allow the use of such rights at an earlier point of time in its sole discretion, whereas such a possible provisional allowance does not lead to a grant or transfer of rights.

 - Material Defects